defenestrator/Laravel-BDD-CI/readme.md

   },
   ```

-Again in terminal
+Again in terminal:
 - `composer install`
 - `php artisan vendor:publish` - just in case
 - `vendor/bin/behat --init`
 - `git add .`

-Then edit config/database.php so that
+Then edit config/database.php so that:
   - `'default' => 'mysql',`
     - says `'default' => env('DB_TYPE', 'sqlite')`
   - and `'database' => storage_path().'/database.sqlite',`
     - becomes `'database' => storage_path(env('SQLITE_DB', 'database.sqlite')),`

 - add `DB_TYPE=mysql` to `.env`
 - `.env.behat` will be excluded from git, and you should add: